shhhkun/SmartMirror/mobile_app/MainApp/README.md

 # ----------

-I think the issue I'm seeing of disconnecting after about a minute can be attributed to the Lightblue app.
-Will wait to worry more about this until I see it happen on the pi.

-Next steps:
-- hide the read config button
+Functional stuff to fix:
-- make connection happen with one button. might not be realistic to get this working, though.
+- make connection happen with one button. if I can't get it working, then oh well. can just do the 4-button connection in demo, or have it connected beforehand.
-- make changing the config form actually save it.
+- get weather modify working.
 - make the UI more pretty.

+Documentation stuff:
 - make a draw.io block diagram of how this app works.
 - update slide on BLE central
 - make slide for BLE custom protocol